cngkaygusuz/icf-recognizer/README.md

 icf-recognizer
 ==============

-An implementation of Integral Channel Features in C++ using OpenCV
+An implementation of Integral Channel Features in Python using OpenCV.

+You may access to the concerned publication [here](http://vision.ucsd.edu/sites/default/files/dollarBMVC09ChnFtrs_0.pdf).